NicholasHudsonIT/Azure-Sentinel/README.md

 Next we're going to implement our custom PowerShell script which will be logging each attack on our VM, using the following link:
 <a href="https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1">PowerShell Script</a>
 Copy the script and and open PowerShell ISE from the VM.
 Click "New" > paste > save "Log_Exporter" to our desktop.
 Before running change the API key so that we're able to receive the geodata on our VM, a new API key can be obtained here: <a href="https://ipgeolocation.io">API Key</a>.
 Sign up, create an account and receive your API key which we will input into line 2 of our "Log_exporter" script.
+The script essentially looks through the computers' Security Event Log for every failed login attempt, and creates a new log file containing geodata.
+Output logs can be found at "C:\ProgramData\".